Chixtape 5

-Chixtape 5 is the fourth studio album by Canadian rapper Tory Lanez.
-It was released on November 15, 2019 through Mad Love and Interscope Records.
-This is the fifth instalment of the Chixtape series which is inspired by and contains samples of "2000s-era R&B hits".
+Chixtape 5 is the fourth studio album by Canadian singer and rapper Tory Lanez.
+It was released on November 15, 2019, through Mad Love and Interscope Records.
+This is the fifth instalment of the Chixtape series, which is inspired by and contains samples of "2000s-era R&B hits".
 The production on the album was mostly handled by Tory Lanez and Play Picasso.
 The album also includes guest appearances by Jagged Edge, T-Pain, Chris Brown, The-Dream, Mýa, Ashanti, Trey Songz, Lil Wayne, Fabolous and more.

 Chixtape 5 was preceded by the single "Jerry Sprunger" featuring T-Pain.
 The album received generally positive reviews from music critics and was a commercial success.
 It debuted at number two on the US Billboard 200 and number one on the US Top R&B/Hip-Hop Albums charts, earning 83,000 album-equivalent units in its first week.
 In November 2021, the album was certified gold by the Recording Industry Association of America (RIAA).